lizapolyudova/pacific-snail-website/content/pages/Media/the mountain in the sea.md

 ## themes

-### incompréhensible nature of experience of others
+### incomprehensible nature of experience of others
 something akin to high-definition empathy.
 You could have guessed this from the "what is t is like to be a bat" reference.
 The theme is something that is carried over across the 3 main storylines:
 * biologist/android/war veteran (who are all loners in their own way trying to find way to communicate and understand each other)